By: Kristin Bourne

 Though a bit rocky, it's not a treacherous walk to that end of the beach as there is plenty of sand covering the rocks.

-Barnes Bay's eastern side has been known to change depending on the swells and tides, and has transformed more of the years as Viceroy has built rock breakwaters in front of their property line.
+Barnes Bay's eastern side has been known to change depending on the swells and tides, and has transformed more of the years as Viceroy, who managed the property prior to Four Seasons' take over in 2016, built rock breakwaters in front of their property line.

 The breakwaters have created small, shallow, clear sea pools between the rocks.